gatsbyjs/gatsby/docs/docs/visual-testing-with-storybook.md

   hovering: () => {},
 }

-// __PATH_PREFIX__ is used inside gatsby-link an other various places.
+// __PATH_PREFIX__ is used inside gatsby-link and other various places.
 For storybook not to crash, you need to set it as well. global.__PATH_PREFIX__ = ""

 // Navigating through a gatsby app using gatsby-link or any other gatsby component will use the `___navigate` method.
 // In Storybook it makes more sense to log an action than doing an actual navigate.
-Checkout the actions addon docs for more info: https://github.com/storybookjs/storybook/tree/master/addons/actions.
+Checkout the actions addons docs for more info: https://github.com/storybookjs/storybook/tree/master/addons/actions.

 window.___navigate = pathname => {
   action("NavigateTo:")(pathname)